 As soon as you get your immediate medical needs taken care of, the most important step is to contact a personal injury attorney.

 When pursuing a personal injury claim for a trucking accident in Albuquerque, New Mexico, it’s important to know the defenses available to you!
 A personal injury attorney can help you sort through all your possible defenses.
 Get started by learning the most common defenses available to victims when trucking companies break the law:

 - Violation of Hours of Service Laws: Federal hours of service laws limit how long drivers can operate a truck in a given period.
 Unfortunately, sometimes drivers fail to log their hours as they are required to do so by law.
 Other times drivers even falsify their logs to make up for lost time.
 When drivers break the law, they can end up driving fatigued – increasing chances for mistakes on the road.
 It can be difficult to prove drowsy driving, as there are no tests to determine fatigue.
-However, the personal injury legal team at the Law Office of Brian K Branch can review a truck driver’s logs, shipping schedules, and more and put these facts together to see if the truck driver violated the law and caused an accident.
+However, the personal injury legal team at the Law Office of Brian K Branch, PC can review a truck driver’s logs, shipping schedules, and more and put these facts together to see if the truck driver violated the law and caused an accident.